Kpable/Kpable/README.md

 Gameplay Programmer • Technical Designer • UI Engineer • Software Developer

 🎮 Passionate about crafting immersive, expressive systems that feel great to play.
-🧠 I design for clarity, flexibility, and fun—from moment-to-moment mechanics to long-term metagames.
+🧠 I design for clarity, flexibility, and fun, from moment-to-moment mechanics to long-term metagames.
 🛠️ Fluent in **C#**, **C++**, **Godot**, **Unity**, and **Unreal Engine**.
 📐 UI enthusiast with a keen eye for player feedback, accessibility, and polish.